hed-standard/hed-examples/docs/source/HedSchemaDevelopersGuide.md

 If you have questions about how to get started, please post an issue on the [**hed-schemas issues**](https://github.com/hed-standard/hed-schemas/issues) GitHub forum or email the [**HED maintainers**](mailto:hed.maintainers@gmail.com).
+The HED Working Group would be happy to give you technical guidance in getting started and working through the process to final release.

 More detailed information is available in the [**Library schemas**](https://https://hed-specification.readthedocs.io/en/latest/07_Library_schemas.html) chapter of